jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (b) it, or the conciliator (if one is appointed), must try to help the social worker and the complainant to resolve the complaint by agreement.
 (1A) If a committee refers a case to mediation, it must appoint an independent mediator.
 (1B) A conciliator (if the committee is not acting as the conciliator) or a mediator must report back to the committee on the outcome of the conciliation meeting or mediation.
-(2) If the committee thinks that the complaint has been successfully resolved by agreement, it must promptly give the chairperson of the Tribunal written notice to that effect.
+(2) If the committee thinks that the complaint has been successfully resolved by agreement, it must promptly give the Board written notice to that effect.
 (3) If the committee thinks that the complaint has not been successfully resolved by agreement, it must promptly determine whether—
   (a) the committee should submit the complaint to the Tribunal; or (b) no further steps should be taken under this Act in relation to the complaint.